nlesc-sherlock/analyzing-corpora/README.md

    - subject: subject of the e-mail, one character string

 **Details:**
-Prepare original raw e-mails for LDA classication in the next step:
+Prepare original raw e-mails for LDA classication in the next step
-- remove all words occurring in more than 'above' FRACTION of documents.
-- remove all words occurring in less than 'below' NUMBER of documents.
-- keep the n most frequent words, after the previous step.
-- extract metadata
-- remove stop words
-- remove signatures
-- build word dictionary
-- convert documents to bag-of-words.

 Command: EmailParser.scala (see https://github.com/nlesc-sherlock/spark-lda)
 Uses / dependencies: Scala?
 Sparke?
 Python?